nablaa/pidgin-remember-read-status/README.md

 This plugin fixes that by remembering the last messages that have arrived to a certain chatroom.
-If the user has seen previously the latest message, the chat will be be marked as unseen.
+If the user has seen previously the latest message, the chat will not be marked as unseen.

 ## Installation